godofgeeks23/multi-ssh-automate/README.md

 A quick bash script to automate the process of connecting to multiple servers via SSH, and executing commands on them.

 Use case - Sometimes you need to manually connect to multiple servers and execute the same commands on all of them.
 This script will help you do that while saving manual hassle.

-I know there are other more powerful automation tools like Ansible for this purpose, but this is a quick and dirty way to do it.
+Note - I know there are other more powerful automation tools like Ansible for this purpose, but this is a quick and dirty way to do it.

 ## Usage Instructions